Bangladesh to move more Rohingya Muslims to remote island, despite outcry

 Bangladesh has called on Myanmar to move forward the stalled process of voluntary repatriation of Rohingya refugees, as international pressure mounts on the military leaders following a coup, which reduces the refugees’ hopes of returning home.

-"I don't see any future for us," said 42-year-old refugee, who chose to move the island.
-"The little hope we had of going back to our homeland was broken after the coup."
-(Reporting by Ruma Paul; editing by Barbara Lewis)
+“I don’t see any future for us,“ said 42-year-old refugee, who chose to move the island.
+“The little hope we had of going back to our homeland was broken after the coup.” - Reuters